Scope of Work

-IAI was contracted by the Lake Sinissippi Improvement District to design and construct an erosion control berm which would isolate a 40-acre portion of man-made Lake Sinissippi in an effort to remediate a marsh wetland environment that had been deteriorated by a non-game fish species.
+IAI was contracted by the Lake Sinissippi Improvement District to dredge the lake, and design and install an erosion control berm which would isolate a 40-acre portion of man-made Lake Sinissippi from an adjacent wetland.
+The project was conducted to remediate the marsh wetland environment, which had been deteriorated by a non-game fish species.

 IAI deployed almost 800 lineal feet of 30 foot circumference Geotube® containers in a straight line to connect two shorelines of a bay.
-IAI utilized a hydraulic dredge to remove sediment from the lake bottom, increasing the navigable depth of the lake.
-The dredged sediment was then used to fill the Geotube® containers to bring their height above the water surface such that the wetland area was isolated from the rest of the lake.
-Additional dredged sediment was then pumped in behind the Geotube® containers to reduce the depth of water in the wetland area and provide a foothold for native flora.
+IAI dredged sediment from the lake bottom to increase the navigable depth, and utilizing the dredged sediment to fill Geotube® containers.
+The dredge pumped sediment slurry into the Geotube® containers, to bring their height above the water surface, and isolate the wetland area from the rest of the lake.
+IAI then dredged additional sediment, pumping the material behind the Geotube® containers to fill in the wetland area, and provide a foothold for native plants.

-It was then possible for the lake association to work in conjunction with the State of Wisconsin’s Department of Natural Resources and the local chapter of a national sportsperson’s club to eradicate the non-game fish in the wetland and plant naturally-occurring wetland flora to restore the natural habitat.
+It was then possible for the lake association to work in conjunction with the State of Wisconsin’s Department of Natural Resources and the local chapter of a national sportsperson’s club to eradicate the non-game fish in the wetland and plant naturally occuring flora, to restore the natural habitat.

 Since the conclusion of the project, the Geotube® containers which were installed to form the barrier between the wetland and the lake have remained in place, despite harsh Wisconsin winters and heaves of ice sheets.
-And the wetland area behind the Geotube® berm is completely rehabilitated with natural flora taking hold.
+And the wetland area behind the Geotube® berm is completely rehabilitated with native plants taking hold.